palla-lin/SoProPoetry/Mybaselines/baseline/README.md

 The best validation loss(about 5.0) is still too high to use.

 Note:
-decode function in train.py use ground true, which is not correct for generation, I just use it to indicate how well the trainning.
-But greedy_decode in test.py is correct example for generation.
+The decode function in train.py uses ground true targets, which is not correct for generation, I just use it to indicate how well the trainning is.
+But the greedy_decode in test.py is a correct example for generation, which is mainly to show you how to restore the model.

 Welcome to add more features/better model design/suggestions on fine-tuning/corrections.
 Contact me if anything.